How Much Do Commercial Real Estate Agents Make & How Is It Earned?

 What Is a Commercial Real Estate Agent?

-Typically, there are two types of real estate agents: Commercial and residential.
+Typically, there are two types of real estate professionals in this field: commercial and residential.
 What is the difference between the two?
 This video helps to explain it, but commercial real estate agents deal with commercial real estate, such as a business acquiring land for a new office or an existing building.
 Residential real estate agents help people find and buy their dream home.
 In other words, the day-to-day responsibilities of a commercial real estate agent are completely different than those of a residential real estate agent.
-A commercial agent has to know the trends of the commercial real estate industry for their market, so there is more research involved, and they tend to be more data-focused than residential real estate agents.
+A commercial sales agent has to know the trends of the commercial real estate industry for their market, so there is more research involved, and they tend to be more data-focused than residential real estate agents.
 They also have to deal with more leases than the average residential agent.

-Commercial Real Estate Agents Skills & Qualifications
+Commercial Real Estate Agent Skills & Qualifications

 Commercial Real Estate Agent Duties

 Now that you have a basic understanding of what you need to get licensed and the skills to become a commercial real estate agent, what are some common duties in this real estate career?
 Though these duties will differ from agent to agent, here’s a brief list to illustrate commercial real estate duties: